Do you know… our traffic rules apply to pedestrians, bicycles, cars and even skateboards?

 - Bicycle riders must ride single file going with the traffic, stop for stop signs, and obey other applicable traffic rules.

 - Pedal Assist Bicycles (Class 1 only) are permitted and must be registered with SIPOA Administration and display a SIPOA bicycle decal.

 - Bicycles may not be ridden after dark unless equipped with lights and reflectors and may not be ridden on the boardwalks.

 - All cyclists are encouraged to wear helmets when riding.

 - Pedestrians and joggers must walk or run facing traffic and have the right-of-way over all vehicles.

 - Vehicles must not pass bicycles and tricycles at traffic islands and must maintain a safe distance behind bicycles and tricycles at all times.

-- Vehicles may not travel in the oncoming side of a traffic island in order to get ahead of bicyclists or slower moving traffic.
+- Vehicles may not use the oncoming lane of a traffic island in order to get around slower moving vehicles, bicyclists, joggers or walkers.

 - Vehicles may not pass each other on Seabrook Island roads.